Tena-rin/Kintsugi-Splitter/README.md

 - sustainable design

 Kintsugi teaches that breakage is not an end, but a beginning.
-Kintain Breaks brings that message to the world.
+Kintsugi Splitter brings that message to the world.

 ---